chetnashah/webconcepts/ios-work/Objective-c/README.md

 Important thing #2: If you send a message to `nil`, the return value is meaningless and should be disregarded.

+**Sending a message to nil reliably returns nil as a pointer, zero as an integer or floating-point value, structs initialized to 0, and _Complex values equal to {0, 0}.**

 ## id for generic pointer (like auto)

 ## Create Arrays using `NSArray` (Immutable by default)